ahmadrezarm/MedSynth/README.md

 #### To Generate Corresponding Synthetic Dialogues
 You can use the follwing code:
 ```
+# --output_dir: where to save the results
+# --aci_train_path: path to data/input/TaskC-TrainingSet.csv

 python generate_dialogues.py \
   --path_to_input "path" \
   --aci_train_path "path"